odrodrig/devfile-lab/README.md

 1. Click on the **Custom Workspace** tab at the top of the page.

-1. For *Workspace Name* enter **node-workspace**.
+1. For *Workspace Name* enter **Node-Example**.

-1. For the *URL of devfile* box in the *Devfile* section enter **https://raw.githubusercontent.com/odrodrig/nodejs-ex/master/devfile.yaml**
+1. For the *URL of devfile* box in the *Devfile* section enter **https://raw.githubusercontent.com/odrodrig/nodejs-ex/master/devfile.yaml** and then click on **Load devfile**.

 1. Click on **Create and Open** at the bottom of the page.
 The button might be hidden so you might need to scroll down to see it.

-    The workspace will take a minute or two to create so let's get our own copy of the code that we will be using for the rest of the lab.
+    The workspace will take a few minutes to create so let's get our own copy of the code that we will be using for the rest of the lab.

 1. In a new browser window, navigate to **https://github.com/odrodrig/nodejs-ex** and click on the **Fork** button at the top right of the page.